soluble-io/soluble-mediatools/docs/video-thumb-service.md

 #### Exceptions

-You can safely catch exceptions with the generic `Soluble\MediaTools\VideoException\ConversionExceptionInterface`, alternatively you can also :
+You can safely catch exceptions with the generic `Soluble\MediaTools\VideoException\ConverterExceptionInterface`, alternatively you can also :